alexkamil/mongodb-async-performance/README.md

 MongoDB Asynchronous Driver Performance Tools
 =============================================

-This project contains a collection of applications for testing the prformance of the MongoDB Asynchronous Java Driver.
+This project contains a collection of applications for testing the performance of the MongoDB Asynchronous Java Driver.

 Currently there are two test drivers provided: